 Way, way back when we really didn’t know how to cook, Brad took an 8-week Indian cooking course.
 It was probably the best thing that ever happened to our kitchen.
 And vegetable pakoras are one of our favorite recipes.

 Here are some of the reasons to love homemade pakoras:

 - Traditional pakoras are gluten-free and made with protein-packed chickpea flour.

-- Pakoras are delicious as part of an Indian meal, or as a lunch or snack.
+- Pakoras are delicious as part of an Indian meal.
+We eat the leftovers for lunch or a snack.

 - Make a large batch.
 They will last in the fridge for 2-3 days.

 - These flavorful pakoras are delicious all on their own or serve with apple chutney or plum sauce.